TheOllareCommunity/TheOllator/README.md

 # Future developments
   - Possibility to choose more than one beat to be played.
-Since the dataset at now consists of 100 beats that are combination of 10 beats, choosing more than one beat to listen/manipulate will lead to similar beats (for example, the 2 nearest beat would probablt have the same harmonic content or the same rithmic content).
+Since the dataset at now consists of 100 beats that are combination of 10 beats, choosing more than one beat to listen/manipulate will lead to similar beats (for example, the 2 nearest beat would probably have the same harmonic content or the same rithmic content).
 So this issue is dependent from the previous point.
 Having a wider dataset will head also to this possibility;
   - Sound improvement.
 We will improve the sound quality with the implementation of further libraries and sounds;
   - Development of stand-alone application.
 The audio quality is now bounded with the fact that we are manipulating it via web.
 With the development of an application we will overcome this issue and also give a more user friendly way of using The Ollator;
   - Within the application: give the possibility to change and costumize effects.